 - Click the duplicate option for your survey

-- The new copy starts with the counter at 1 and a new prefix
+- The new copy starts with the counter at 1

 - Archive or delete the original survey